Prison Releasee Reoffender (PRR) in Florida

 - within 3 years of release from federal or state prison;

-- for a crime punishable by at least 1 year in prison in the state of Florida.
+- for a crime punishable by at least 1 year in prison in Florida.

 Minimum Mandatory Provisions of PRR in Florida